 Obesity and Weight Issues

 The sedentary nature of truck driving contributes to high levels of obesity.
-Being overweight or obese leads to rating increases or denials of preferred life insurance pricing.
+Being overweight or obese leads to a higher rating or denial of preferred life insurance pricing.
 Shedding excess pounds can significantly reduce premiums.

 What you can do: Plan healthier meals, use a cooler instead of relying on truck stops, and use break times for brisk walks or stretching.
 Even modest weight loss can improve your rating.